icewolfz/jiMUD/docs/commands.md

 >Works exactly like #TestSpeedFile but will attempt to emulate as if sent from remote mud for processing

 #TESTFILE file
->Loads a file, displays it and time to display **Note** this will cause the client to become unresponsive or locked while running this test, either wait til done or close.
+>Loads a file, displays it and time to display **Note** this may cause the client to become unresponsive or locked while running this test, either wait til done or close.

+#TESTFILER file
+>Loads a file, and displays it as if it was sent from remote **Note** this may cause the client to become unresponsive or locked while running this test, either wait til done or close.

 #TESTPERIOD
 >Toggle on/off a test that will alternate between #testcolors, #textxterm, #testlist every 2 seconds to simulate constant streaming of text